 Those eligible to nominate

 - faculty and staff

-The Outstanding Faculty Academic Advisor Award is also funded by the Alumni Foundation.
+The Outstanding Faculty Academic Advisor Award is also funded by the Alumni Foundation but the award is not distributed by this committee.
 Information on the award is found here.